11 Days Forest and Savanna Birding Tour in Uganda

 Accommodation: Rwakobo Rock Lodge | Main Destination: Lake Mburo National Park

-We shall wake up at 6 am have breakfast and then have a short birding drive through the park as we transfer to Ruhija.
-Ruhija is a top and must-visit site in Uganda with outstanding birding in the spectacular environments.
-Here birds are very many and easy to spot.
-Starting early offers the finest opportunity of finding the remarkable Rwenzori Batis, Yellow-streaked Greenbuls, Handsome Francolin, White-tailed Crested Flycatcher, Cinnamon-chested bee-eater, Rwenzori Batis, Western Green Tinkerbird, Red-faced Woodland Warbler, as well as the Chestnut-throated Apalises among many others.
+We shall wake up at 6 am, have breakfast, and then have a short birding drive through the Park as we transfer to Ruhija.
+Ruhija is a top must-visit site in Uganda, offering outstanding birding in spectacular environments.
+Here, there are many birds, and they are easy to spot.
+Starting early offers the finest opportunity to find the remarkable Rwenzori Batis, Yellow-streaked Greenbuls, Handsome Francolin, White-tailed Crested Flycatcher, Cinnamon-chested bee-eater, Rwenzori Batis, Western Green Tinkerbird, Red-faced Woodland Warbler, as well as the Chestnut-throated Apalises, among many others.

 Day 5- Birding in Ruhija

-Wake up early in the morning at 6 am have a quick cup of tea and packed breakfast and drive to Ruhija through the park.
+Wake up early at 6 am, have a quick cup of tea, pack a breakfast, and drive to Ruhija through the Park.
 Ruhija is the best birding spot in Uganda and Africa.

-Located in the eastern part of the park the sector harbors species like Rwenzori Batis, Double Collared Sunbird, Black Flycatcher, White-tailed blue flycatcher, Brown-capped warbler, Black Billed weaver, Black Necked weaver, Red-Headed Malimbe; Grey-headed Sparrow, Waller’s Starling, Stuhlmann’s Starling, Montane Oriole, Many Colored Bush-Shrike, Bocage’s Bush-Shrike, Brown Crowned Tchagra, Pink Footed Puffback, Ludher’s Bush-Shrike, Doherty`s Bush-shrike, Mountain Illadopsis, Rwenzori Nightjar.
+Located in the eastern part of the Park, the sector harbours species like Rwenzori Batis, Double Collared Sunbird, Black Flycatcher, White-tailed blue flycatcher, Brown-capped warbler, Black Billed weaver, Black-necked weaver, Red-Headed Malimbe, Grey-headed Sparrow, Waller’s Starling, Stuhlmann’s Starling, Montane Oriole, Many Colored Bush-Shrike, Bocage’s Bush-Shrike, Brown-crowned Tchagra, Pink-footed Puffback, Ludher’s Bush-Shrike, Doherty’s Bush-shrike, Mountain Illadopsis, and Rwenzori Nightjar.

 Day 6- Ruhija and transfer to Buhoma

-Wake up early in the morning at 6 am have a quick cup of tea and packed breakfast and drive to Buhoma as you bird through the park.
-The varied habitats of Uganda’s oldest forest mean it is the ideal habitat for a variety of birds, with 350 species recorded, including 23 endemics (90% of all Albertine Rift endemics) such as the Short-tailed Warbler and Blue-headed Sunbird as well as seven IUCN red data listed species.
+Wake up early at 6 am, have a quick cup of tea, pack a breakfast, and drive to Buhoma as you bird through the Park.
+The varied habitats of Uganda’s oldest forest mean it is the ideal habitat for a variety of birds, with 350 species recorded, including 23 endemics (90% of all Albertine Rift endemics) such as the Short-tailed Warbler and Blue-headed Sunbird, as well as seven IUCN red data listed species.
 Easy to see are the African Emerald Cuckoo, Common Bulbul, African Blue and White-tailed Blue Flycatchers, and Red-headed Bluebill.
 Birding takes place along the main trail, the Buhoma Waterfall Trail, and along the bamboo zone.

 Accommodation: Ride 4 a Woman | Main Destination: Buhoma Sector of Bwindi